SaierLaboratory/BioVx/manuals/searchMissComponents.md

   a) Biopython 1.75
   b) pandas 0.24.2
   c) requests 2.24.0
-  d) formatQuodDomain (included in BioVx distribution)
+  d) formatQuodDomain (included in the BioVx distribution)
-  e) hmmscanParser (included in BioVx distribution)
+  e) hmmscanParser (included in the BioVx distribution)

 2. **_blast+ 2.6.0 to 2.10.0_**
 Other versions of blast may require minor adaptations.
 Visit the